giampierosalvi/SynfaceSpeechRecognizer/README.md

 ```

 ## Instructions
 The code can be built on GNU/Linux, Windows (mingw) and Mac using the GNU compiler.
-The following instructions are for Ubuntu GNU/Linux (tested on Ubuntu 18.04).
-CMake files with cross platform build instructions may be added in the future when I have time to clean them from the dependencies from the EyePhone application.
+The following instructions are for Ubuntu GNU/Linux (tested on Ubuntu 22.04).
+CMake files with cross platform build instructions have been currently removed from the repository until I have time to clean them from the dependencies from the EyePhone application.

 The repository is divided into the following parts:
 * `src`: C files defining the recognizer